Security

 • Use event monitoring to track changes to your Splunk system configuration.

-Organizations looking to keep their emails safe from malicious attackers often implement renowned protocols like SSL/TLS, SPF & DKIM as part of technical standards organizations’ recommendations.
-Popular email clients such Microsoft Exchange & Google G Suite utilize these measures for delivering secure messages digitally but businesses also protect themselves by adding a secure e-mail gateway which acts an additional layer of protection against any potential intrusions or external risks.
+Popular email clients such Microsoft 360 & Google Workspace utilize these measures for delivering secure messages digitally.
+Still, businesses also protect themselves by adding a secure e-mail gateway, which provides protection against any potential intrusions or external risks.

 • The principle of least privilege;